Osama-NA/Bar-Graph-Creator/README.md

 # Bar Graph Creator
-Creates a smooth bar graph with a click.
+Creates an animated bar graph with a click.

 Bar graph generator using styled-components, hooks, context.